 Understanding the subtleties of disengagement helps managers identify and treat disengagement as early as possible.

-By approaching disengagement from a more nuanced perspective, business owners can learn to spot partial disengagement and apply interventions and solutions accordingly.
-And, hopefully, before churn or severe absenteeism or presenteeism occurs.
+By approaching disengagement from a more nuanced perspective, managers can learn to spot partial disengagement and apply interventions and solutions accordingly.
+And, hopefully, before turnover or severe absenteeism or presenteeism occurs.

 First, let’s start at the foundation by asking what defines and constitutes employee engagement; in other words, what does employee engagement look like?

 Employee engagement can be boiled down to three (3) main components: